JDI-company/Smart-Phone-for-Ninja-Forms/README.txt

 = Is it paid? =

 No, it's free absolutely.
-If you want to support us, see donate section <3.
+If you want to support us, see donate section.

 = It doesn't work or my site was broken =